Litter: Monitoring dumping sites

 Increasingly, there have been efforts to use technology to monitor areas prone to dumping.
 In Japan, a study used Geographic Information Systems (GIS) to map areas of dumping based on site characteristics.
 Another study used satellite images to detect possible illegal dumping sites.

 Container deposit legislation

 Container deposit legislation can be aimed at both reducing littering and also encouraging picking up through local recycling programs that offer incentives, particularly for aluminium cans, glass bottles and plastic bottles.
-In New York, an expanded bottle bill that included plastic water bottles increased recycling rates and generated 120 million dollars in revenue to the state General Fund from unclaimed deposits in 2010.
+In New York, an expanded bottle bill that included plastic water bottles increased recycling rates and generated $120 million in revenue to the state General Fund from unclaimed deposits in 2010.

 In some countries such as Germany and the Netherlands, container-deposit legislation has been introduced on cans and plastic bottles.
 Parts of Belgium are also considering adopting such legislation.
 People can thus collect refund value money from this type of waste.
 The result of this is that in Germany, hardly any cans or plastic bottles can still be found along the road.
 In the Netherlands, the amount of litter has dropped considerably since the new law was implemented, and 95% of the plastic bottles are now recycled.
 According to Chris Snick, the revenue that can be obtained from waste picking can be financially profitable in countries where container deposit legislation has been introduced: in 1 hour he managed to pick up 108 cans and 31 plastic bottles, earning him 13.90 euro (€0.10 per can/plastic bottle).
 By comparison, in countries where only the value of the aluminum for example would be refunded, 139 cans would yield only 1.72 euro (0.0124 euro per can; assuming there is 15 grams of aluminum in a can, and with scrap aluminum valued at 0.8267 euro/kg).

 Fines

 Some countries and local authorities have introduced legislation to address the problem.

-Actions resulting in fines can include on-the-spot fines for individuals administered by authorised officers in public or on public transport or littering from a vehicle, in which the vehicle owner is fined - reported by either responsible officer or third party, sometimes online.
+Actions resulting in fines can include on-the-spot fines for individuals administered by authorised officers in public or on public transport or littering from a vehicle, in which the vehicle owner is fined – reported by either responsible officer or third party, sometimes online.

 Specific legislation exists in the following countries: